 Avoid compulsory liquidation if you can!
 In almost all cases, you will not know who will be appointed liquidator of your company in a compulsory liquidation until it’s already in liquidation.
 If your company is going to be liquidated, you can manage the liquidation process much better by working with an insolvency practice pre-liquidation.
 See our article on voluntary liquidation vs compulsory liquidation to understand how this works in practice.

 Have we answered all of your questions?
-If you would prefer to talk this through with one of our business rescue experts, use our booking system to set an appointment for a meeting or contact one of our business rescue experts directly.
+If you would prefer to talk this through with one of our business rescue experts, use our booking system to set an appointment for a meeting or contact one of our expert advisors directly.